-- Administration or injection of any drug, except as described in Contraception Services. - Any drug dispensed by a mail order pharmacy other than CVS Caremark® Mail Service Pharmacy. - Any drug entirely consumed when and where it is prescribed. - Any drug that does not, by federal or state law, require a prescription, such as an overthe-counter drug or equivalent over-the-counter product, even when a prescription is written for it. - Any prescription drug obtained illegally outside of the U.S., even if covered when purchased in the U.S. - Any refill of a drug dispensed more than one year after the latest prescription for it, or as prohibited by law where the drug is dispensed. - Bio-identical compounds. - Biological sera, blood, blood plasma, blood products or substitutes, or any other blood products. - Compound drugs containing bulk ingredients, even if one of the other ingredients is a covered benefit. - Drugs or preparations to enhance strength, performance, or endurance. - Drugs that include vitamins and minerals, both over the counter (OTC) and legend, except legend pre-natal vitamins for pregnant or nursing females, liquid or chewable legend pediatric vitamins for children under age 13, and potassium supplements to prevent/treat low potassium and legend vitamins that are medically necessary for the treatment of renal disease, hyperparathyroidism or other covered conditions with prior approval unless recommended by the United States Preventive Services Task Force (USPSTF). - Drugs used for methadone maintenance medications used for drug detoxification. - Drugs or medications that include the same active ingredient or a modified version of an active ingredient. - Drug or medication that is therapeutically equivalent or therapeutically alternative to a covered prescription drug. - Drugs or medications recently approved by the FDA but not reviewed by our Pharmacy and Therapeutics Committee, unless we have approved a medical exception - Duplicative drug therapy (e.g. two antihistamine drugs).
+- Administration or injection of any drug, except as described in Contraception Services. - Any drug dispensed by a mail order pharmacy other than CVS Caremark® Mail Service Pharmacy. - Any drug entirely consumed when and where it is prescribed. - Any drug that does not, by federal or state law, require a prescription, such as an over-thecounter drug or equivalent over-the-counter product, even when a prescription is written for it. - Any prescription drug obtained illegally outside of the U.S., even if covered when purchased in the U.S. - Any refill of a drug dispensed more than one year after the latest prescription for it, or as prohibited by law where the drug is dispensed. - Bio-identical compounds. - Biological sera, blood, blood plasma, blood products or substitutes, or any other blood products. - Compound drugs containing bulk ingredients, even if one of the other ingredients is a covered benefit. - Drugs or preparations to enhance strength, performance, or endurance. - Drugs that include vitamins and minerals, both over the counter (OTC) and legend, except legend pre-natal vitamins for pregnant or nursing females, liquid or chewable legend pediatric vitamins for children under age 13, and potassium supplements to prevent/treat low potassium and legend vitamins that are medically necessary for the treatment of renal disease, hyperparathyroidism or other covered conditions with prior approval unless recommended by the United States Preventive Services Task Force (USPSTF). - Drugs used for methadone maintenance medications used for drug detoxification. - Drugs or medications that include the same active ingredient or a modified version of an active ingredient. - Drug or medication that is therapeutically equivalent or therapeutically alternative to a covered prescription drug. - Duplicative drug therapy (e.g. two antihistamine drugs). - Durable medical equipment, monitors and other equipment, except blood glucose meters, continuous glucose monitors, and insulin pumps as described in Prescription Drug Program. - Erectile dysfunction: - Drugs to treat erectile dysfunction; and

-- Durable medical equipment, monitors and other equipment, except blood glucose meters, continuous glucose monitors, and insulin pumps as described in Prescription Drug Program. - Erectile dysfunction: - Drugs to treat erectile dysfunction; and - Any drug dispensed by a mail order pharmacy to be used to treat erectile dysfunction, impotence, or sexual dysfunction or inadequacy.
+Any drug dispensed by a mail order pharmacy to be used to treat erectile dysfunction, impotence, or sexual dysfunction or inadequacy.